Chart Color Schemes

 Residential development activity is lower than average in Lesmurdie according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, Lesmurdie averaged around 7 new dwelling approvals annually over the past five financial years from FY-21 to FY-25, totalling an estimated 39 homes.
-In FY-26 so far, 12 approvals have been recorded.
-This averages out to approximately 6.6 people moving to the area per year for each dwelling built during this period.
-The demand significantly exceeds new supply, which typically results in price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers shows Lesmurdie averaged around 7 new dwelling approvals annually over the past five financial years, totalling an estimated 39 homes.
+In FY26 so far, 12 approvals have been recorded.
+Over these five years, an average of 6.6 new residents arrived per year for each dwelling constructed.
+This supply lagged demand, suggesting heightened buyer competition and pricing pressures.

-Recent development has been entirely comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 1473 people in the area per dwelling approval reflects its quiet, low activity development environment.
-According to the latest AreaSearch quarterly estimate, Lesmurdie is expected to grow by 725 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+All new constructions were standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated population count of 1473 people per dwelling approval reflects its quiet, low activity development environment.
+AreaSearch forecasts Lesmurdie will gain 720 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development